 Non demanding games should be playable with these graphics cards.

 Celeron J4115: Low power quad-core SoC from the Gemini Lake series for inexpensive mini PCs.
-Runs with clocks between 1.8- 2.5 GHz and integrates a DirectX 12 capable graphics adapter. » Further information can be found in our Comparison of Mobile Processsors.
+Runs at 1.8 GHz to 2.5 GHz and integrates a DirectX 12 capable graphics adapter.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.